 As a member of the International Paralympic Committee (IPC), SNPC is part of a worldwide social change movement, which uses the power of sport to positively influence community perceptions of people with disabilities and to promote a more diverse and inclusive society by educating and strengthening the values of the Paralympic Movement and Paralympic aspirations in Singapore.

-In addition, SNPC also works closely with its corporate partners and sponsors to run various engagements and initiatives that include hiring people with disabilities within their organisation.
-For more information on the various engagements and initiatives that SNPC does, you may find it here.
+In addition, SNPC works closely with its corporate partners and sponsors to run various engagements and initiatives that include hiring people with disabilities within their organisation.
+For more information on the various engagements and initiatives that SNPC does, click here.

 To build Singapore into a world-renowned disability sports hub of excellence and inspiration.

 - To represent athletes with disability in Singapore to the International Paralympic Committee (IPC)

 - To contribute to the growth and strength of the Paralympic movement in Singapore through its activities and support for affiliates

 - To groom more and better athletes with disability, in both spirit and professionalism, for the representation of Singapore

 - To select, train, administer and lead all Singaporean athletes, teams or organizations in the representation of Singapore or as part of a joint team with any territory or territories at the Paralympic Games and other IPC-sanctioned events

 - To develop and provide, by working closely with Affiliates, National Sports Associations and other sport organizations in Singapore, sports programs, expertise and other opportunities such as competitions, from beginner to elite levels as the foundation of elite Paralympic sport.